-Nielsen has released its latest National Readership Survey to reveal New Zealand's top 10 magazines according to readership.
-And while AA Directions remains well ahead of its competitors, New Zealand Geographic's digital drive has grown its print readership enough to see it make the list for the first time.
+Nielsen has released its latest National Readership Survey to reveal New Zealand’s top 10 magazines according to readership.
+And while AA Directions remains well ahead of its competitors, NZ Geographic’s digital drive has grown its print readership enough to see it make the list for the first time.

 There’s a changing of the guard at Kowhai Media as long-time editor of New Zealand Geographic James Frankham steps down and deputy editor Rebekah White takes over.
 Note: Frankham will remain at New Zealand Geographic as publisher and photo editor.